uibk-dps-teaching/ps_parprog_2021/01/readme.md

 - See if you can reduce the execution times even further by trying out different compiler flags (optimization flags).
 - Create a table and figures that illustrate the measured data and study them.
 What effects can you observe?
 - How stable are the measurements when running the experiments multiple times?
-- Enter the shortest execution times for 1 and 8 threads for each code to the performance comparison sheet linked on Discord.
+- Enter the shortest execution times for 1 and 8 threads measured on the LCC2 cluster for each code to the performance comparison sheet linked on Discord.

 ## General Notes